This post is about how you can use your imagination like a boss to change your life and the world. First. let’s play a game I call “Have You Ever?”

 Have you ever freaked yourself out in a dark room by imagining all of the scary monster, zombies, and bad guys reaching out to grab you?

-Have you ever driven yourself almost to panic swimming in a swimming pool because you imagined Jaws swimming up to get you?
-(And I am sorry if now you have that image stuck in your head.)
+Or have you ever driven yourself almost to panic swimming in a swimming pool because you imagined Jaws swimming up to get you?

-Have you ever worried yourself into a panic because of a vague comment a friend made that you imagined was a thinly veiled criticism of you, only to find out later that the comment had absolutely nothing to do with you?
+Have you ever worried yourself into a panic because of a vague comment a friend made that you imagined was a thinly veiled criticism of you?
+And then you found out later that the comment had absolutely nothing to do with you?